Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

-Support your community and borrow locally by using one of these nonprofit lenders in New York.
+Support your community and borrow locally by using one of these nonprofit lenders.

-New York City is arguably the financial capital of America — and one of the top financial centers of the world.
-But that doesn’t always mean that getting financing designed with you and your community’s interests in mind is easy.
-Getting a loan from credit union in New York can offer more than a personalized experience — they can sometimes come with more competitive rates than other lenders.
+New York City is arguably the financial capital of America — but that doesn’t mean finding financing is easy.
+A loan from a credit union in New York can offer a personalized experience, often with more competitive rates than other lenders.
+But membership criteria tend to be strict, and you may not always find the loan terms you need with a credit union.

 Top 5 credit unions in New York for personal loans

-Comparing their loan offers, here’s the run-down on our top picks for credit unions in and around the five-borough area.
-Since credit unions tend to have restrictive membership guidelines, you likely won’t qualify for all of these options.
-You might have your pick of two or three.
+Here’s the run-down on our top picks for credit unions in and around the five-borough area.
+Since credit unions tend to have restrictive membership guidelines, you likely won’t qualify for all of these options, but you might have your pick of two or three.

 This local credit union opened in 1916 to provide city employees with small-dollar financing options to combat loan sharks.
 New York Municipal Credit Union (MCU) expanded its reach beyond the five boroughs and government workers — though membership is limited by where you and your family work.